Dimitrie Stelaru: Early life

 Stelaru's parents were Dumitru "Mitică" Petrescu, a boot-maker and later a farmer and cobbler who was killed, shortly before his only son's birth, on the front in World War I, and his wife Pasca (née Popescu, also known as Pasca Preutu or Preotu).
-Diarist Petre Pandrea reports that, in his private circle, Stelaru was seen as a Romani man, isolated "among us whites".
+Memoirist Petre Pandrea reports that, in his private circle, Stelaru was seen as a Romani man, isolated "among us whites".
 Pandrea cites as his source the sculptor Ion Vlad, who further alleged that this "Gypsy" origin explained why Stelaru acted as an asocial nomad.
 Dimitrie Jr had great respect for his deceased father, but, as noted by Pandrea (and ultimately by Vlad), he displayed a "historical illiteracy" which allowed him to confuse Mitică's first wartime experience, in the Second Balkan War (1913), with the Romanian War of Independence (1877–1878).

 Literary history records the poet's birthday as 8 March 1917, and note that he was a native of Segarcea-Vale, in Teleorman.
 The date was once verified by Stelaru himself, who noted that the official record had "March 9", due to his family waiting a full day before reporting the event; the document itself does in fact mention the exact date as being 8 March.
 This account also contradicts earlier claims that he had been born in 1916.
 Stelaru likewise suggested that his birthplace was Turnu Măgurele—though also recording his belief that: "It doesn't matter what city I'm from. [...]
 Small cities [...] have no tradition.
 They're pretty much all the same."
 As noted by writer Gabriela Ursachi, Stelaru was always casually discreet about his biography, encouraging confusion.
 He was explicit about these intentions with the autobiographical lyrics: